YES 933

 YES 933 is a Mandarin Chinese radio station in Singapore.
-Owned by the state-owned broadcaster Mediacorp, it primarily broadcasts a contemporary hit radio format focusing on Chinese and Korean pop music.
+Owned by the state-owned broadcaster Mediacorp, it carries a contemporary hit radio format focusing on Chinese and Korean pop music.

 The station has historically been one of the most listened to in Singapore; in a 2025 survey, Nielsen reported that the station had an average of 1.22 million listeners.

 History

-In December 1989, Singapore Broadcasting Corporation (SBC) announced plans for two new radio stations to launch in 1990, in honour of SBC's 10th anniversary and Singapore's 25th anniversary of independence; a Mandopop CHR station on 93.3 (which would serve as a Chinese counterpart to English CHR Perfect 10, which launched earlier that year), and an unnamed "MOR" station on 95.5.
+In December 1989, the Singapore Broadcasting Corporation (SBC) announced plans for two new radio stations to launch in 1990, in honour of SBC's 10th anniversary and Singapore's 25th anniversary of independence; a Mandopop CHR station on 93.3 FM (which would serve as a Chinese counterpart to English CHR Perfect 10, which launched earlier that year), and an unnamed "MOR" station on 95.5 FM.
 The Mandopop station launched on 1 January 1990 as YES 933, also known as Radio 6; at launch, the station had nine deejays on four-to-five-hour shifts, and aired fewer commercials than that of Radio 3.

 YES 933 began as an 18-hour station, broadcasting from 06:00 to 00:00.
 Broadcasting hours were extended to 02:00 in December of the same year, making it the first Chinese radio station to offer music after midnight.
 It finally went 24 hours on 1 May 1994.

-In 1997, 93.3 was the most-listened radio station in Singapore for the fifth year since 1993, with almost a million listeners every week, attributed to its uniqueness which catches the attention of listeners, combined with music, deejays and creative jingles.
+In 1997, 93.3 was the most-listened radio station in Singapore for the fifth year since 1993, with almost a million weekly listeners.

 On 20 January 2017, the station moved from Caldecott Hill to Mediacorp's new headquarters at One-north.